thebaldgeek/thebaldgeek.github.io/README.md

 ## About this website
 This website is just a brain dump and rough help notes to assist others in getting the hardware and software together to receive and decode ACARS messages from the main modes/frequencies.
 Its not perfect, its not finished, its not polished..... in time, these pages will fade as more help docs are written over at airframes.io

+# About ACARS
+Please take the time to [read this ACARS description](https://www.pentestpartners.com/security-blog/introduction-to-acars/).
+Its one of the best overviews from signal to data I have ever come across.

 ###  READ THIS!